pippinsplugins/bbp-mark-as-read/readme.txt

 You can view a list of all unread topics by going to your bbPress profile page.
 The unread topics will be shown below your Subscribed Forum Topics.

+**Note**: this plugin is very much in beta.
+If you have problems with it, please post in the support forum and let me know instead of just leaving a bad rating.
+It's very possible that large aspects of this plugin will change as it matures.

+If you have suggestions or bugfixes for the plugin, please report them on [Github](https://github.com/pippinsplugins/bbp-mark-as-read).

 **Languages**